Contact Information

 VRA, RP History

-U.S. Army Veterinary Readiness Activity, Rheinland-Pfalz has been known by many names.
+US Army Veterinary Readiness Activity, Rheinland-Pfalz has been known by many names.
 The unit was originally known as Northern Europe Veterinary Detachment.
 It was activated on January 18, 1995 as a result of the post-Cold War drawdown of U.S. Forces in Europe and merged the Frankfurt-based 110th Medical Detachment (VS) and Veterinary Detachment Europe, headquartered in Giessen, Germany.
 NEVD provided Veterinary Service support to the military communities of Wiesbaden, Hanau, Giessen, and Darmstadt in Germany, the United Kingdom, Belgium and Iceland.
 Of these communities, only Wiesbaden, Belgium and the U.K. remain.

 In 2007-2008, the Veterinary Service support was restructured in Europe.
 As a result, NEVD was re-designed Northern Europe District Veterinary Command, incorporating personnel and missions previously belonging to NEVD (to include the 21st, 79th, and 72nd Medical Detachments and the 64th Medical Detachment's community missions).
 On October 1, 2010 the NEUDVC was activated provisionally as a subordinate command of the U.S. Army Public Health Command Region-Europe in Landstuhl, Germany.
 With the merger of the U.S. Army Veterinary Command and the U.S. Army Center for Health Promotion & Preventive Medicine, the size of the district increased to approximately 100 military and 90 civilian personnel.
 Its mission scope also greatly expanded.